Travel

 How to Request an Initial I-20

-Email the following documents to f1@sfsu.edu from your SF State email account, include your full name and SF State student IDs in your email.
+Email the following documents to f1@sfsu.edu from your SFSU email account, include your full name and SFSU student IDs in your email.

 An F-1 international student advisor will review their request and issue an initial I-20 within 5 business days.
 Students must clear all the registration holds to receive I-20s.